BriggsHealth offers the highest quailty Chinese Medicine care, including herbal medicine and Chinese nutritional therapy.

 I was 6 years old the first time I went to the hospital because of an asthma attack.
 I had a room in the basement of my parents’ house, and I woke up in the night coughing.
 The coughing got worse and worse, bad enough to wake up my parents.
 By the time my mom came downstairs I could hardly breathe.
 She sat with me for a few minutes and then a quick quiet conversation with my dad decided that we should go to the emergency room.
-We arrived under the glare of lights and were rushed immediately into the back, where I was given a nebulizer treatment and an IV with medication which opened up my tortured airways.
+We arrived at the ER with all its bright overhead lights and were rushed immediately into the back, where I was given a breathing treatment and an IV with medication which opened up my constricted airways.
 That was the start of my journey through the medical system, which included many trips to the doctor’s office, the ER, several overnight stays in the hospital and LOTS of medication for allergies and asthma.
 There were several times when the asthma symptoms got so bad that I thought I might die.

-It didn’t take long for me to realize that I did not very much like most of the medication that I had to take for the asthma.
-Most of it felt very strong, and it made me jittery and light-headed.
-I liked that it saved my life, and I am still grateful for that to this day.
+I did not like most of the medication that I had to take for the asthma.
+Most of it was very strong when it hit my system, and it made me jittery and light-headed.
+Over time, it seemed like the medicines were so strong that I was somehow becoming weaker in comparison.
+I took the medication, and I liked that it saved my life, but as time went on I liked it less and less.

-I had severe allergies as well.
+In addition to the asthma, I had severe allergies.
 My nose ran constantly, all year long, and the medications that were available for that didn’t seem to work very well.
-I would take them, and get the revved-up feeling that antihistamines always gave me, but my nose would still run or I would not be able to breathe at all through my plugged-up sinuses.
-For the eczema that I had from the age of about 2 months, according to my mother, I had this thick greasy cream that I was supposed to use on my skin.
+I would take them and get the revved-up feeling that antihistamines always gave me, but my nose would still run or I would not be able to breathe at all through my plugged-up sinuses.
+For the eczema that I had from the age of about 2 months, from what my mother says, I had this thick greasy cream that I was supposed to use on my skin.
 It felt like shortening mixed with tallow.
 It seemed like I would put it on my skin and it would actually itch more, although I had to use it anyway.

 I attended college with the original goal of attending medical school.
-I loved the idea of working with people to keep them healthy, and liked being in the hospitals and clinical settings.
-At the same time, I was starting to make my own healthcare decisions, and the first thing I did was to stop taking most of the medication I was on.
-I did keep a rescue inhaler on hand, which I still needed to use sometimes, but I didn’t notice any bad effects from not taking the daily medications.
-I also found a book on herbs and started looking through that, trying experiments on myself and learning some of the principles and terminology.
+I loved the idea of working with people to keep them healthy, and I liked being in hospitals and clinical settings.
+I took with me a book on herbs and started looking through that, trying experiments on myself and learning some of the principles and terminology of herbology.

-I pondered that experience with the acupuncture all through my four years of college, and when it came time for me to decide what career I was going to pursue, it did not take me long to decide that studying Chinese medicine was going to be a better fit for me than pursuing a degree in medicine.
+I thought about that experience with the acupuncture all through my four years of college, and when it came time for me to decide what career I was going to pursue, it did not take me long to decide that studying Chinese medicine was going to be a better fit for me than pursuing a degree in medicine.
 The Chinese medicine school that I chose offered an internship in China, which I very much wanted to experience.
 In China, I saw how the Traditional Chinese Medicine was practiced in the same hospitals as Western medicine.
-I was fascinated by the treatments for pain and dysfunctions of the joints.
+I was fascinated by the treatments for pain and dysfunctions of the joints, bones and muscles, because they are something that everyone experiences, either through injury, “wear-and-tear" as time goes on or in chronic disease like lupus, which my grandmother had.
+Physical pain can be a serious problem, interfering with people’s lives and sometimes even crippling people over time.

 In the years since then, I have been able to continue studying muscles, connective tissue, joints and organs, and the effectiveness of my treatments has improved immensely.
 Many people have come to see me with pain, sometimes pain that they’ve had for many decades, and acupuncture treatment has decreased it significantly or eliminated it altogether.
 For the people who react to prescription drugs like I did, acupuncture has been extremely effective, helping many people get rid of their pain for good.